 Forex trading – like any new initiative – has a learning curve.
 However, unlike learning a new skill such as learning to play guitar you are not risking your entire savings while discovering the difference between a major and minor chord.
 Learning about the currency markets and basic trading principles solely on a trial and error basis is not a recommended approach for gaining the skills necessary to be a successful forex trader.

 Most online forex brokers offer a practice version of their trading platform that offers the very same experience as a live trading application.
 Typically, once you create a practice account, you are free to trade and deal as you wish to risk only the “play” money used to seed your account.

 With a forex demo account, you can see how the market reacts to economic forces including news events without actually risking your investment capital.
 However, you must treat this account seriously if you expect to learn from the experience.
-If you simply shrug off a loss without understanding why the loss occurred, then you are wasting your time and setting yourself up for disappointment.
+If you simply shrug off a loss without understanding why the loss occurred, then you are wasting your time.
 Take advantage of this unique forex market training tool before committing your money to a real forex trading account.

 First off, stop believing all the “get-rich quick” hype still perpetrated by some forex dealers.
 Yes, there are those that do get rich trading forex but some people also get rich selling houses.
 In either case, it does not happen overnight and it might take years to gain the experience and insight to turn forex trading into a full-time, successful occupation.

 As a new forex trader, if you manage to stay in the game without losing all your money in the first few months as is all-too-common – then you may be able to learn what is required to be profitable.
 In other words, don’t quit your day job just yet.